plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Br.
 Nhat Xuan:*** I can share about the relationship with my blood brother.
 I am 22, he is 25.
 We grew up sharing the same room and are quite close to each other, but it has not always been easy.
 I noticed over the last years practicing in the Plum Village tradition that my expectations for him diminished, e.g. wanting him to be or to do what seems right to me.
 I think these expectations make me suffer.
 Having less expectations really helps our relationship be enjoyable.
 I don’t want to wait ten years to enjoy a moment with my blood brother in the present moment.

 ***Sr. Dang Hanh:*** After I had been practising for a few years back in the US I felt that I had a lot of transformation.
 I was listening to my mother more deeply.
 I was accepting my father more.
 I felt more space.
 Nowadays, when I call customer service, I make the representative laugh.
 I think I interact with people so differently now.
 I once asked my father, “Do you feel that I changed in the past year?”
 I felt we were not fighting or getting into arguments as much as before.
-And he just said “No.” (Laughter) But I do feel a difference.
+And he just said, “No.” (Laughter) But I do feel a difference.

 When I announced to my dad that I wanted to become a nun two years ago, it was a huge shock for him.
 He is an immigrant and worked really hard.
 He said, “You know, I’ve lived this way and I was successful, but I don’t really know if I would recommend it to anybody either.
 You’ve made me think back on the way that I thought was the right way to live.
 I don’t even know why it is the right way to live.”
 I don’t think my father would have had that kind of conversation with me if I hadn’t made this decision.